losnazar/taxi-service/README.md

 # 🚕 [taxi-service](https://taxi-service-losyash.herokuapp.com/login) 🚕

-Web application with frontend and webend parts that implements work of the taxi service.
+Web application with frontend and backend parts that implements work of the taxi service.
+Based on 3-layer architecture (dao, service, contoller).
+Potential custmers can be companies engaged in taxi services.

+__Potential customers:__ companies engaged in taxi services.

+__The purpose of the project:__ application is intended for use as a management system for taxi dispatchers, in order to simplify the accounting of drivers (with their details) and cars.

 ## Functionality
 - Authentication and registration